• Deutsch

 25 billion euros in costs - 75 billion euros in benefits

-The study also shows that public transport helps to avoid so-called external costs - i.e. social expenditure for traffic accidents, noise, air pollution, land consumption or CO₂ emissions.
+The Study also shows that public transport helps to avoid so-called external costs - i.e. social expenditure for traffic accidents, noise, air pollution, land consumption or CO₂ emissions.
 If the current transport performance of public transport were to be shifted to motorized private transport, society would incur additional costs of around nine billion euros per year.

-Conclusion: public transport is a locational advantage
+Conclusion: Public transport is a key locational advantage

 Mobility is at the heart of Germany's economic and innovative strength, the key to climate neutrality and the core of everyday life.